Source–message–channel–receiver model of communication: Influence and applications

 uses the SMCR model to analyze humorous messages at the workplace.

 Bette Ann Stead applies Berlo's model to content theories of motivation, like the ones by Abraham Maslow and Frederick Herzberg.
 According to Maslow's hierarchy of needs, lower and higher needs are the source of motivation.
-Frederick Herzberg distinguishes in his theory of motivation between intrinsic and extrinsic motivation, depending on whether an activity is desired because it is enjoyable or because an external reward is attached to it.
+Frederick Herzberg contrasts intrinsic and extrinsic motivation.
+For intrinsic motivation, the activity is desired because it is enjoyable.
+Extrinsic motivation, on the other hand, aims at external rewards.
 Communication can fail if the source does not address the needs of the receiver on the right level.
-This is the case if an employer tries to motivate the employees to work more by encoding his message in terms of lower-level needs but the employees decode this message as being about higher-level needs.
+For example, an employer may try to motivate the employees by encoding the message in terms of lower-level needs.
+This attempt may fail if the employees decode this message as being about higher-level needs.
 A similar form of miscommunication can happen if the source encodes their message in terms of intrinsic motivation but the receiver decodes it in terms of extrinsic motivation.

 Criticism

 Various criticisms of the SMCR model have been formulated.
-Many of them focus on the idea that it is "simple but effective" for certain purposes but not complex enough to account for all forms of communication.
-Berlo himself also acknowledged this problem in retrospect by arguing that the SMCR model was not intended as a comprehensive model of communication and may be better understood as an audiovisual tool to recall the main elements of communication.
+Many of them focus on the idea that it is "simple but effective" for some purposes but not complex enough to account for all forms of communication.
+Berlo himself also acknowledged this problem in retrospect.
+He argued that the SMCR model was not intended as a comprehensive model of communication and may be better understood as an audiovisual tool to recall the main elements of communication.

 A lot of criticism of the SMCR model focuses on its description of communication as a one-way flow of information that starts with a source and ends with a receiver.
 In this regard, the model lacks a feedback loop.
 While it may be sufficient for some types of communication, there are many situations where communication is a dynamic process of messages going back and forth between the participants.
 Berlo mitigates this criticism by claiming that the simplified presentation implying a linear nature is used mainly for convenience.
 At the same time, he holds that real communication is not a linear process consisting of a fixed sequence of events.

 Another common objection is that Berlo assumes that effective communication will take place.
 In this regard, it is simply presupposed that source and receiver are sufficiently similar on the level of communication skills, attitudes, knowledge, and social-cultural system for communication to succeed.
 This means that the SMCR model fails to properly address the effects of noise and other barriers that may inhibit the transmission of the message or distort it along the way.

 Hal Taylor criticizes Berlo's model by holding that it does not put enough emphasis on "the purposive nature of human communication".
 This criticism is based on the idea that the source usually intends to achieve some purpose by engaging in communication, like persuading the audience or getting them to perform a certain action.
-Berlo himself acknowledges the role of a purpose guiding communication but his model does not include an individual component corresponding to this factor.
+Berlo himself acknowledges the role of a purpose guiding communication but his model does not include an separate component corresponding to this factor.